Essentials for Filing Income Tax Returns

 Based on Income

-- If your Gross Total Income - before claiming deductions under Sections 54, 54B, 54D, 54EC, 54F, 54G, 54GA, or 54GB - exceeds the basic exemption limit, filing is compulsory.
+- If your Gross Total Income - before claiming deductions under Sections 54, 54B, 54D, 54EC, 54F, 54G, 54GA or 54GB - exceeds the applicable basic exemption limit under the chosen tax regime, filing of the Income Tax Return is mandatory.

-Mandatory Regardless of Income, If Any of These Apply
+Mandatory Regardless of Income, if Any of These Apply

 - Electricity expenditure during the year exceeds ₹1,00,000